top of page

 The most expensive expansion is the one you cannot integrate.

-Culture drift destroys multi-office performance.
-One office becomes “the good one,” another becomes “the stressful one,” and turnover follows.
+Culture drift can destroy multi-office performance.
+One office may become “the good one,” while another becomes “the stressful one,” leading to high turnover.

 • What “excellent patient experience” means